Prohelion/prohelion.github.io/docs/Profinity/Profinity_Version2/Getting_Started/Installation/Docker_Installation.md

 Profinity can be deployed onto most devices capable of running Docker, including macOS and Linux machines as well as several single-board computers such as Raspberry Pi, BeagleBone Black, etc.

-There are two possible methods for setting up Profinity using Docker.
-The [simple setup procedure](#simple-setup) is recommended for most users, but advanced users may choose to follow the [advanced method](#advanced-setup) for greater control over the file system.

 ### Prerequisites

 The following items are required to be able to install Profinity: